mdmccann/simple-web-crawler/readme.md

 #### Running the JAR
 1. `java -jar simple-web-crawler-0.0.1-SNAPSHOT {baseUrl} {numOfThreads}`
+    * To run with debug logging, use the following command instead:

+        `java -Dlogging.level.com.github.mmccann94=DEBUG -jar simple-web-crawler-0.0.1-SNAPSHOT {baseUrl} {numOfThreads}`

 ##### Arguments
-* {baseUrl} - The URL that should be crawled,e.g. https://example.com.
+* {baseUrl} - A valid  URL that should be crawled, e.g. https://example.com or https://sub.example.com.
-* {numOfThreads} - The number of threads that will be used for execution
+* {numOfThreads} - The number of threads that will be used for execution (must be at least 1)

 #### Viewing Results
 After the program has finished executing, view the results by opening the <i>sitemap.html</i> file in your current directory.